jaywink/social-relay/README.md

 ### Deploying

 Pretty much normal Python + WSGI setup, just install the requirements and serve using WSGI.
 For Ubuntu 14.04, an Ansible role is provided.
+It will run also the scheduled jobs and a worker via upstart.

 ### License